-On macOS FileMaker Pro 19 is installed directly in the Applications folder.
+On macOS FileMaker Pro 19 and 2023 are installed directly in the Applications folder.
 Place the payment certificate file also in the Applications folder in that case.
-For older versions of FileMaker place the payment certificate file in the Applications/FileMaker 18 Advanced/ folder or similar for other versions of FileMaker.
+For older versions of FileMaker place the payment certificate file in the Applications/FileMaker 18 Advanced/ folder or similar for older versions of FileMaker.

 After adding the certificate to the Filemaker Pro folder you can check if it is registered by selecting the menu:

 Select the plug-in from the list and click the Configure button to see the registration details.

 TIP : be sure to save the Troi Payment Certificate.txt file or the TroiPay.txt file as plain text.
 An rtf (rich text format) file will not work!
 On Windows you can use NotePad to create the file.
 On macOS you can use TextEdit: you make it plain text by selecting the menu: